i0Ek3/blogie/README.md

 ```shell
 $ go build -ldflags "-X main.buildTime=`date +%Y-%m-%d,%H:%M:%S` -X main.buildVersion=1.0.0 -X main.gitCommitID=`git rev-parse HEAD`"

 build_time: 2022-07-19,14:53:56
 build_version: 1.0.0
 git_commit_id: xxxxxx
 ```

+### Graceful Shutdown/Boot

+In this project, we use signal to implement graceful shutdown and boot.
+On Unix/Linux platform, you can run command `kill -l` to check the signals of your system support.
+In our project, we accept two signals:

+- syscall.SIGINT(2), also you can type Ctrl+C to interrupt the program

+- syscall.SIGTERM(15)

 ## Issues